-For high-risk sports, such as baseball or softball, tennis, badminton, basketball, or volleyball, one-piece plastic sports frames with prescription or nonprescription polycarbonate lenses allow for clear vision, as well as protection.
-Plenty of frames on the market today meet these qualifications yet maintain fashionable looks.
+For high-risk sports, like baseball or softball, tennis, badminton, basketball, or volleyball, one-piece plastic sports frames with prescription or nonprescription polycarbonate lenses allow for clear vision and protection.
+Plenty of frames on the market today give protection and look stylish.

-For lower-risk sports, such as cycling or in-line skating, look for sturdy eyeglass frames with polycarbonate lenses.
+For lower-risk sports, like cycling or in-line skating, look for strong eyeglass frames with polycarbonate lenses.

-Some special features parents and kids might want to consider: padded or rubber bridges for comfort; deep-grooved eye wires so lenses won't fall out if the frame is hit hard; a face-formed shape for a wider field of view; and headband attachments to secure the frames on the head.
+There are special features parents and kids might want to consider.
+Padded or rubber bridges can provide comfort.
+Deep-grooved eye wires hold lenses in the frame and keep them from falling out if the frame is hit hard.
+A shape formed like a face can provide a wider field of view.
+Headband attachments can keep frames on the head.

 Kids who spend a lot of time swimming should check out protective goggles that hold either prescription or nonprescription lenses for swimming, water skiing, or snorkeling.

-Street hockey enthusiasts and football players need extra protection.
-They should wear eye-face guards designed for wearing over other glasses.
+Street hockey fans and football players need extra protection.
+They should wear eye-face guards made for wearing over other glasses.

 Contact lens wearers also need protective athletic eyewear, the AOA says.
-Contacts alone do not provide protection.
+Contacts alone do not give protection.

 What should parents do if a child does get hit in the eye?
-Take the child to a hospital emergency room or to an eye doctor.
-Some kids may see stars or spots or notice a change in their vision, but damage from a blow isn't always so apparent, even right after it happens, the AOA says.
+Take the child to a hospital emergency room or to an eye care provider.
+Some kids may see stars or spots or notice a change in their vision.
+But damage from a blow isn't always so obvious, even right after it happens, the AOA says.